 Homelessness is an issue in cities all over the country but Shreveport is working on a plan to end chronic homelessness.
-HOPE FOR THE HOMELESS is a collaboration of agencies and individuals who are working together to end homelessness.
+HOPE Connections is a collaboration of agencies and individuals who are working together to end homelessness.
 HOPE is a membership agency with monthly meetings designed to create collaboration, spread knowledge of available services, and explore the “big picture” of homelessness in Northwest Louisiana.

-The Shreveport Downtown Development Authority (DDA) supports the efforts of HOPE FOR THE HOMELESS/HOPE Connections in working towards a more vibrant downtown and an end to chronic homelessness.
+The Shreveport Downtown Development Authority (DDA) supports the efforts of HOPE Connections in working towards a more vibrant downtown and an end to chronic homelessness.

 How You Can Help

 We know it’s hard to turn down someone asking for money, especially if the person seems to be in dire need.
 Instead of giving cash, though, consider giving something that will truly help- a Hand Up Card from Hope Connections.
 This bus pass pays for a trip to the Hope Connections facility on Levy Street, a one-stop campus of help.
-Your business, church or group can buy a lot of 350 Hand Up Cards for $1,050 (a tax deductible gift) and hand them out to friends, customers and employees, or a package of five cards for $15.
 These cards will do two things- truly help those with real needs and cut down on panhandling by others.